CDC: Many healthy Americans can take a break from masks

 The new system greatly changes the look of the CDC’s risk map and puts more than 70% of the U.S. population in counties where the coronavirus is posing a low or medium threat to hospitals.
 Those are the people who can stop wearing masks, the agency said.

-The agency is still advising that people, including schoolchildren, wear masks where the risk of COVID-19 is high.
-That’s the situation in about 37% of U.S. counties, where about 28% of Americans reside.
+The agency is still advising people, including schoolchildren, to wear masks where the risk of COVID-19 is high.
+That’s the situation in about 37% of U.S. counties, where about 28% of Americans live.

 The new recommendations do not change the requirement to wear masks on public transportation and indoors in airports, train stations and bus stations.
 The CDC guidelines for other indoor spaces aren’t binding, meaning cities and institutions even in areas of low risk may set their own rules.
 And the agency says people with COVID-19 symptoms or who test positive shouldn’t stop wearing masks.